lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 More details on the fields in this syntax is available in {{sect-f}}.

 For a popdecc message indicating cmp2021(3) in the pvno field of the PKIHeader, the encryption of Rand MUST be transferred in the encryptedRand field in a CMS EnvelopedData structure as defined in {{sect-5.2.2}}.
 The challenge field MUST contain an empty OCTET STRING.

+The recipient SHOULD maintain a context of the PKI management operation, e.g., using transactionID and certReqId, to identify the private key to use when decrypting encryptedRand.
+The sender MUST populate the rid field in the EnvelopedData sequence using the issuerAndSerialNumber choice containing a NULL-DN as issuer and the certReqId as serialNumber.
+The client MAY ignore the rid field.

 Note: The challenge field has been deprecated in favor of encryptedRand.
 When using cmp2000(2) in the popdecc message header for backward compatibility, the challenge field MUST contain the encryption (involving the public key for which the certification request is being made) of Rand and encryptedRand MUST be omitted.
 Using challenge (omitting the optional encryptedRand field) is bit-compatible with [RFC4210].
 Note that the size of Rand, when used with challenge, needs to be appropriate for encryption, involving the public key of the requester.
 If, in some environment, names are so long that they cannot fit (e.g., very long DNs), then whatever portion will fit should be used (as long as it includes at least the common name, and as long as the receiver is able to deal meaningfully with the abbreviation).